playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 #### Great Scott - You Control The Timing!

-While this behavior can be a bit confusing, the next version of Angular (Angular 8) will bring an option to the `ViewChild` and `ContentChild` APIs to make this a bit easier to manage mentally.
+While this behavior can be a bit confusing, Angular 8 brought an option to the `ViewChild` and `ContentChild` APIs to make this a bit easier to manage mentally.
 While **these APIs won't enbale use of templated queries in `ngOnInit`**, it will make bugs when adding templated queries (such as `ngIf`) less likely to create new bugs.

 For example, if you'd like to force all queries to not run until `ngAfterViewInit`, regardless of using templated views, you can enable that with the `{static: false}` option configuration: